ThiDurante/Soccer-Trybe/README.md

 Here you can create, update and mark matches as finished, once the match is marked as finished the leaderboard updates to include the values of the match.

-Front-end was provided by trybe, but back-end was all built from scracth.
+Front-end was provided by trybe, back-end was all built from scracth.

 ## Install and Run